 - Make sure and mix the dough well before covering.
 You don't have to knead it, but make sure it is mixed well.
 It took me 1-2 minutes to get mine mixed in like it should be.

 - For baking, it is really important to follow the steps listed above.
 Make sure and preheat the dutch oven.
-You want the dough going into a hot vessel.
+You want the dough to go into a hot vessel.
 This will create the steam that is needed for that beautiful rise.
 Do not skip this step.
 "When unbaked dough, with all its interior moisture, is put inside the hot pot, precious humidity is captured in the form of steam.
 The steam keeps the crust soft longer, so it can continue to expand during the early stages of baking.
 The result is a lofty loaf that looks like it came from the bakery down the street!"
-This from King Arthur Baking.
+This is from King Arthur Baking.

 - I like to let my bread cool before slicing.
 If not, you will notice it is a little gummy in the center.
 As the bread cools, the starches in the bread will return to a solid state and one most of us are looking for.